Remote Work and Mental Health: A Toolkit for Better Balance and Increased Productivity

 “People continue to work past the point of diminishing returns,” Swody says.
 “Working 15 minutes longer is not going to save the day.”
 Overwork can manifest itself in mistakes or lack of prioritization, with folks continuing to work just because it’s there, not necessarily because it needs to be done, she says.
 She likens workers’ stamina to a laptop battery: Both run down if they’re never recharged.

 Exhaustion is one of the dimensions of the World Health Organization’s 2019 definition of burnout.
 The others are: reduced efficiency at work, feelings of negativity, and “increased mental distance from one’s job.”
-How often workers report those feelings is significant, and exhaustion alone shouldn’t be equated with burnout, says Christina Maslach, an expert on burnout and Professor Emerita of psychology at the University of California, Berkeley.
+How often workers report those feelings is significant, and exhaustion alone shouldn’t be equated with burnout, says Christina Maslach, Professor Emerita of psychology at the University of California, Berkeley, and an expert on burnout.
 Maslach is one of the authors of The Truth About Burnout: How Organizations Cause Personal Stress and What to Do About It and a creator of the Maslach Burnout Inventory, lauded in Harvard Business Review as “the first scientifically developed measure of burnout.”

 Burnout, Maslach tells Staffing.com, is an equal-opportunity phenomenon that affects introverts and extroverts, men and women, parents and childless people, workers who are remote and on-site, and new employees and veteran workers.